QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Numerical experiments

+In this section, we discuss the feasibility and scalability of the proposed method.
+We provide experimental results with our interpretations of them.

+For the feasibility of the problem, we successfully obtain the robust control policy under the setting explained in Section~\ref{subsec:comparedynamic}, where $\varepsilon$ and $\delta$ values are in the ranges $[0.001,0.05]$ and $[3,8]$, respectively.
+In addition, via numerical experiments, we confirm that we could obtain the optimal server speeds and routing probability matrix for a fairly large range of parameters (i.e., $\varepsilon$ and $\delta$ seem to practically have no restriction).
+Even for the strict conditions with $\varepsilon = 10^{-5}$ or $\delta = 1$, we successfully obtain the optimal solution of (M2).

-Since the dynamic algorithm in Ko and Cho \cite{Ko2014} is designed as a distributed algorithm, it requires only real-time monitoring of servers and communications between the servers and the router without worrying about the scalability.
-The proposed static policy, however, requires solving the optimization problem (M2).
-We need to justify that it can be applied even when the size of the system becomes large.
-We measure the computation time to obtain the static policy by solving the optimization problem (M2) with different numbers of applications and servers, while maintaining the ratio $\frac{\text{\# of servers}}{\text{\# of application types}}=10$.
-We randomly select the parameters related to the arrival processes and servers, similar to the settings in Section \ref{subsec:comparedynamic}.
-Figure~\ref{fig:computimes} shows the computation time according to the number of servers.
-We run experiments on a PC equipped with Intel i7-6700 CPU \& 16.0GB RAM with Ipopt Solver (v 0.5.4).
+For the scalability, the dynamic algorithm in \citet{Ko2014} requires only real-time monitoring of servers and communications between servers and a router.
+There are practically no scalability issues because it is a distributed algorithm.
+However, the proposed static policy requires solving the optimization problem (M2).
+We conduct numerical experiments to confirm whether the proposed methodology is applicable when the system size is large.
+We measure the computation time to obtain the static policy by solving the optimization problem (M2) with different system sizes.
+Because of space limitation, we defer the related experimental details to Section 3 in the online supplement and briefly discuss the result here.
+We successfully obtain the optimal solution of the optimization model and the corresponding static policy, even for a large system scale.
+Figure~\ref{fig:scalability_computimes} shows the computation time according to the number of servers with QoS condition parameters $\delta = 8,\ \varepsilon = 0.05$.
+The optimization problem for the system with 2,000 servers can be solved within 3 minutes.
+Figure~\ref{fig:scalability_energy_viol_probs} depicts the average power consumption per unit time and the mean ($\pm$ standard deviation) of violation probabilities of all servers for the system with $100$ servers regarding the QoS conditions with $(\delta, \ \varepsilon) = (8, \ 0.001)$.
+The result shows that the static policy outperforms the dynamic control for almost every $\varepsilon$ because of the increased variability of the arrival process.
+Additionally, we observe that the violation probabilities are not extremely low but still below threshold $\varepsilon$.

-We successfully obtain the optimal solution of the optimization problem and the corresponding static policy in all cases.
-Note that as the scale grows, the process takes longer.
-It may not be a problem, however, because the proposed static policy, by its nature, does not need to be updated frequently, and once it is set, we can use it for a long period of time.
-Further, we obtain the optimal solution for 10,000 servers in an hour (3,600 seconds).